kubeshop/testkube-docs/docs/articles/test-workflows-artifacts.md

 ## Compressing Artifacts

-If you want to compress specific artifacts you can add a compress property specifying the name of a target archive:
+If you want to compress specific artifacts, you can add a compress property specifying the name of a target archive:

 ```yaml
 - name: Saving compressed logs